panphora/hyper-morph/README.md

 Positional morph: "Apple" DOM node gets text changed to "NEW".
 Focus lost, animations break, state resets.

-**HyperMatch**: Recognizes "Apple" moved to position 1, preserves the DOM node.
+**HyperMorph**: Recognizes "Apple" moved to position 1, preserves the DOM node.

 ## How It Works